Sarose550/BallsAndRocks/README.md

 Third Day:
--Fixed Collision Errors by Jude, Jesse, and Eric
+- Rock Changes by Jude, Eric & Jesse to fix collision
--Ball changes by Jack and Victoria
+- Ball Changes by Victoria and Jesse
--Organization by Jesse
+- Organization by Jesse